 |digit||9 dní |

 (the 9th day)

-For Czech, both cardinal and ordinal numerals are written out until 30, otherwise (above 30) the output is in digit form.
-Take cardinal numerals for example:
+For Czech, both cardinal and ordinal numerals up to 30 are written out on the platform.
+The outputs of other numerals are in digit form.
+Take cardinal numbers (written out vs. digit) for example:

 In Czech, case and number for noun/adjective change based on numerals (if no other case than nominative or accusative is set), for example:

 |Numeral||case / number||example|